 Several authors have put together soundtracks to their novels – either literal lists of songs playing in the imagined worlds of the books, or music that formed an inspiration for or a background mood to the books.

 Here we have rounded up their playlists to accompany your reading pleasure.
-(Link to playlist in title of book; click the cover image for more about the book.)
+(Link to the playlist in title of book; click the cover image for more about the book.)

 Franz Nicolay says the genesis of his debut novel Someone Should Pay for Your Pain was when he was invited to write a short story based on a Replacements song.
 He picked “Alex Chilton”—”not because of anything specific about the band or Alex Chilton,” says Nicolay, “but I was intrigued by this idea of a wilderness-years songwriter who has a younger, more popular act write a tribute song to him, and whether he would appreciate the gesture.
 This playlist is of the kind of older songwriters that I imagine Rudy admires, and with whom he would want to be considered.”